Roles: Proponent Opponent, Third Party

 3. Argument-actors [Fr. actants] and Actors [Fr. actors]

 The individuals engaged in the argument are the physical participants, or actors of the argumentative situation.
-When clarification is needed, the expression argument-actor (Fr. actant, borrowed from semiotic theory), may be used to refer to the three basic argumentative roles, Proponent, Opponent, Third Party.
+When clarification is needed, the term argument-actor (Fr. actant, borrowed from semiotic theory), may be used to refer to the three basic argumentative roles, Proponent, Opponent, Third Party.